 Camp Chargers coaches have years of experience in their sport, from playing at the collegiate and pro levels to coaching children and adults both domestically and internationally.
-They and their camp assistants bring a wealth of experience and performance success to Summer at Providence Day.
+They and their assistant coaches bring a wealth of experience and performance success to Summer at Providence Day.
 Together they ensure campers have every opportunity to gain from their expertise and to discover the joy of the sport!

 - Paul Burnam - Wrestling